Skip to main content

 Cortisol can induce insulin resistance, promote the breakdown of muscle tissue, and interfere with the production and function of thyroid and sex hormones.
 It can also disrupt sleep architecture, further compounding its negative metabolic effects.

 Stress management techniques such as mindfulness, meditation, deep breathing exercises, and spending time in nature are not indulgences; they are essential clinical tools for down-regulating the stress response and creating a hormonal environment conducive to health.
-For any hormonal intervention to be successful, the background noise of must be addressed.
+For any hormonal intervention to be successful, the background noise of chronic stress must be addressed.
 Otherwise, the therapy is constantly fighting an uphill battle against a powerful physiological headwind.

 Intermediate